Bastion 1

 Stone Walls, Adriatic Provenance

 Kotor's Old Town operates on a different logic from most Adriatic dining destinations.
-The city is enclosed within 4.5 kilometres of Venetian-era defensive walls — a UNESCO World Heritage Site — and every restaurant inside those walls is already making an argument about place.
+The city is enclosed within 4.5 kilometres of Venetian-era defensive walls, a UNESCO World Heritage Site, and every restaurant inside those walls is already making an argument about place.
 The question is whether the food matches the architecture.
-At Bastion 1, housed in the Gymnasium building on address 517, that tension between historic envelope and culinary ambition is the central dynamic worth examining.
+At Bastion 1, housed in the Gymnasium building at 517, that tension between historic envelope and culinary ambition is the central dynamic worth examining.

 The Gymnasium building is not incidental to the experience.
 Gymnasium structures in the Balkans were built as civic institutions, their stone facades carrying the weight of Habsburg and Venetian administrative history.
 Eating inside one in Kotor means dining in a space that predates the tourism economy by several centuries, which sets a different register than a converted warehouse or a terrace bolted onto a medieval lane.
 The physical environment does half the work before a dish arrives.